Clinical Practice in Exercise Physiology 2 (9382.2)

 - If the student achieves an overall pass mark but fails a section based on safety in applied knowledge and therefore fails the exam, they will be offered a supplementary resit of the part that they did not pass.
 They will not have to resit the other part of the exam.

-When undertaking the Supplementary Exit Exam:
+When undertaking the supplementary Exit Exam:

-1. If the student fails one section of the supplementary Exit Exam, but passes the second and achieves an overall grade >50%
+1. If the student fails one section of the supplementary Exit Exam, but passes the second and achieves an overall grade >50% for the exam;

 - They will be offered a second supplementary Exam at a later date.
 The timing of the supplementary exam will be determined by the Unit Convenor and Course Convenor.
 They will be required to undertake both parts of the exam.